IMU Sensor Fusion

 The active pattern grouping currently applied to the device.

 Click any tag in the Devices Pane to display its properties in the Properties pane.
-These values are read-only.
+In Live mode, these properties can be edited for Wired tags.
+For wireless devices, these values are read-only.

 Rigid Body properties that pertain to IMU specific workflows can be found under the Sensor Fusion section.